Once home to her majesty the queen and her family, the Royal Yacht Britannia is now moored at Leith, Edinburgh

 - Visit the Officers’ Wardroom, sometimes compared to a gentleman’s club, where officers would relax after work.
 Traditionally the captain did not dine there unless invited.

 If you’re visiting during the busiest periods and just turn up, the queues can be long, so be prepared for a wait.
-However, many of the available tour options will let you avoid queuing and you can book online.

 But if you prefer to explore yourself, there are free audio guides in 30 languages to help you find your way around.
 A range of concession prices is also available.